OutSystems/docs-bestpractices/src/lifecycle/tech-debt/tech-debt.md

 ![outsystems-architecture-integration-to-enterprise](images/architecture-dashboard-report.png)

-Architecture Dashboard explains the impact of this finding and gives a recommendation about how to fix it.
+AI Mentor Studio explains the impact of this finding and gives a recommendation about how to fix it.
 In the screen below clicking the duplicated code pattern shows three instances of where duplicated code is being used, along with links to Service Center where this code can be found.

 ![duplicate-code-report-highlight](images/duplicate-code-report-highlight.png)

-## Architecture design for Architecture Dashboard
+## Architecture design for AI Mentor Studio

 This appendix contains a detailed discussion of rules for canvas validation and application composition.